jvncmrgn/jvncmrgn/README.md

 ### About Me

-Hey, I'm Jovanic! 🚀 I'm a passionate individual with a penchant for exploration, both in the digital realm and beyond.
-I thrive on the thrill of discovery, whether it's through lines of code or the pages of a good book.
+Hey, I'm Jovanic! 🚀 I am a passionate individual and have a tendency to explore, both in the digital world and beyond.
+I am an informatics student who is interested in the world of artificial intelligence, especially machine learning.
+I also like to try to dive into the world of big data.

 ### What I Love

 - **Playing**: You'll often find me immersed in virtual worlds, navigating through challenges and triumphs in games of all kinds.
 From epic adventures to strategic conquests, I'm always up for a gaming session.
-- **Music**: Ah, the soul-stirring power of music!
-I love creating melodies and harmonies that resonate with the heart.
-Whether it's strumming on a guitar or tinkering with digital beats, music is my ultimate form of expression.
+- **Music**: I like listening to music and playing music.
+Filling my free time by listening to music is my habit.

 ### Connect with Me
 Feel free to connect with me on LinkedIn